beaucollins/phluid-php/README.md

     $app->listen( 4000 );

-Save that to `server.php` and then boot up your server:
+Then boot up your server from the command line:

     $> php server.php